mumoshu/kube-airflow/README.md

 - note it is important to keep the custom templating in your `airflow.cfg` (ex:
   `{{ POSTGRES_CREDS }}`) or at least keep it aligned with the configuration applyied in your Kubernetes Cluster.

+#### Worker Statefulset

+As you can see, Celery workers uses StatefulSet instead of deployment.
+It is used to freeze their DNS using a Kubernetes Headless Service, and allow the webserver to requests the logs from each workers individually.
+This requires to expose a port (8793) and ensure the pod DNS is accessible to the web server pod, which is why StatefulSet is for.

 #### Embedded DAGs